Gerald Parker: Aftermath

-Parker is currently incarcerated at San Quentin State Prison, awaiting execution.
+Parker is currently incarcerated at California Medical Facility, awaiting execution.
 In 2017, his lawyers appealed for the nullification of his death sentence and for a new trial, arguing that Parker was mentally disturbed at the time of the murders, as a result of his being bullied as a child combined with abuse of drugs and alcohol.
 However, that appeal was rejected.